YouTuber Lele Pons Falls Through Glass Door in Viral Video

 "Physical comedy @ it's best," added another.

-"I feel sorry for the glass," one Instagram commenter wrote, to which Pons replied, "That's what my mom said.
+"I feel sorry for the glass," an Instagram commenter wrote, to which Pons replied, "That's what my mom said.
 Lol."